pyeventsourcing/eventsourcing/docs/topics/installing.rst

     $ pip install ".[dev]"

-Alternatively, the project's Makefile can be used to the same effect.
+Alternatively, the project's Makefile can be used to the same effect with the following command.

 ::